sholiday/Unofficial-Waterloo-USA-Intern-Guide/README.markdown

 Some really creative ways:

-* Bring it in cash across the boarder (10k limit, it's a lot in $20's, I don't do this anymore)
+* Bring it in cash across the border (10k limit, it's a lot in $20's, I don't do this anymore)
 * Mailing it by UPS/FedEx insured (got this from a TD Canada banker)
 * Buying equity on a cross listed item and selling it on a Canadian exchange (best rate I hear, but sounds tricky)